cpilson/CoderCamps-real_world_react/README.md

 * Fetch some articles, from `https://codercamps-conduit.herokuapp.com/api`
     * Using superAgent ot create Articles
     * We'll be able to append a lot of other http requests to our agent as we move along.

+# Part 04
+* Created a `middleware.js` to handle the Promise with promiseMiddleware.
+This will be a collection of functions that will run when we dispatch actions.

 <!--